 - Installation, Testing, Commissioning

 - Audit and Obsolescence Study

 The system architecture comprised redundant PLCs at the plant control level and Citect MX4 SCADA system to provide the overall operator monitoring and control functionality.
 All PLC and SCADA software was developed in accordance with the systematic requirements of BSEN51028 SIL3 requirements employing approved configuration management systems and procedures.
 The systems were connected in duty standby arrangement and provided control and monitoring from a number of vent shaft and portal locations across the tunnel sections.

 The SCADA system was designed and developed in accordance with SIL 2 and provides the supervisory layer of the architecture and is designed to ensure optimal availability by operating on a dual-redundant basis.
 The SCADA servers handle all the core SCADA tasks such as communications (master PLCs, RCCS and EMMIS), alarm and event logging, data logging, trending and Archiving and provide this data to the client workstations over the network.

-The SCADA is also used to monitor the network and the availability of each of the PLC & SCADA systems and will provide alarms indocating when the minimum required operating availability to achive a safe haven are being reached in order to prevent any unplanned tunnel closures.
+The SCADA is also used to monitor the network and the availability of each of the PLC & SCADA systems and will provide alarms indicating when the minimum required operating availability to achieve a safe haven are being reached in order to prevent any unplanned tunnel closures.

 Designed and developed in accordance with SIL 3, a duty/standby pair of Mitsubishi “Q” series PLCs were installed to perform supervisory control and to accept pushbutton requests for safe haven control in the event of the unavailability SCADA system.
 These “Master” PLCs distribute control commands to a number of PLC tunnel outstations and gather and co-ordinate status information for display by the SCADA.